Manager training: 4 questions & answers to get started

 - Increases overall organizational performance.
 Investing in manager training pays off.
 Organizations that scored high on the capability of managers were 12% more likely to experience high individual performance.
 This, in turn, creates a ripple effect that positively impacts the performance of employees that those high-performing managers oversee.

 Q2.
 What are some examples of manager training?

 As you approach manager training, avoid looking for a one-size-fits-all program.
 Instead, consider your options and select the ones that align with the needs of your managers.
 Below are a few management training types you can look into, categorized by popular areas of interest.

 First-time manager training

 Research has shown that 60% of new managers underperform or fail in their first two years.
 This is mostly because managers usually don’t receive any training when they step into their roles for the first time.
 Without this guidance, newly promoted employees are guessing what makes a good manager.
 A first-time manager training program can help new managers:

 - Understand the expectations and responsibilities of their new role

 - Build self-awareness to recognize their strengths and weaknesses

-Managers may also be faced with overseeing a diverse team for the first time.
-Keep in mind that diversity doesn’t only include race, gender, and age, but also different sexual orientations, cultures, political affiliations, socio-economic statuses, religions, and physical abilities.
-It can be challenging to understand how to manage people of these various backgrounds and experiences without cultivating the right skills.
+Managers may also face overseeing a diverse team for the first time.
+Keep in mind that diversity doesn’t only include race, gender, and age but also different sexual orientations, cultures, political affiliations, socio-economic statuses, religions, and physical abilities.
+Understanding how to manage people of these various backgrounds and experiences can be challenging without cultivating the right skills.
 These include understanding how to: